keboola/developers-docs/extend/docker/tutorial/setup.md

 Let's assume you have folder `C:/Users/JohnDoe/MyData` which you want to share with docker container.
 Docker toolbox takes care of mapping the entire `C:/Users` folder into the VM in which the docker-machine server runs.
 In that VM, the folder is accesible as `/c/Users`.
-(You can check that by manually running the Oracle VM Virtualbox, and starting the `default` virtual machine).
+(You can check that by manually running the Oracle VM Virtualbox, and starting/showing the `default` virtual machine; check the folder contents with `ls /c/`).

 ![Oracle VM Virtualbox screenshot](/extend/docker/tutorial/virtualbox.png)